JitinCoder/QuickNotes-Project/README.md

 The purpose of note-taking is to make sure that you are able to capture the essence of a set of information so that you are not burdened with memorizing everything word by word.

 Now that we are living in a world where life without technology is unimaginable, our note-taking practice has gone digital.
-That’s why we not making app is very essential.
+That’s why Digital Note Making is very essential.

-These apps allow you to:
+These app allow you to:

 1. Organize and store all important information and notes digitally on localStorage via JavaScript.
 2. View Notes.